hidayat3676/laravel-rest-api-docs-generator/README.md

 <code>
 php artisan vendor:publish --provider="Hidayat\ApiDocs\RestApiDocServiceProvider"
 </code>
-- once published you will a config file in the `config/` directory named api_docs which will have a sample of an endpoint documentation for  one api you can use that sample to adds your other endpoints
+- once published you will have a config file in the `config/` directory named api_docs which will have a sample of an endpoint documentation for  one api you can use that sample to adds your other endpoints
 - next paste the following code in your routes/web.php
+- you can place it anywhere in other routes files as well as long as that file is loaded into your views.
 - <code>\Hidayat\ApiDocs\ApiDocsRoute::generateRoute();</code>
 - This will create a route url  `api_docs` visit this url and you
 - see the docs view.